How to Glue Up a Table Top

 Gluing up a table top can be an intimidating task, but with the proper preparation and techniques, it can be completed successfully.
 Here are eight tips for maintaining and caring for your gluing-up project:

 1. Proper Clamping is needed.
 Use enough clamps to ensure that the glue is properly distributed across all areas of the joint.
-Make sure to double-check that the clamps are tight and all surfaces have even pressure.
+Make sure to double-check that the clamps are tight and all surfaces are under pressure.

 2. Cleansers can be used to remove any dirt, dust, or other debris from the wood before beginning the gluing process.
 Always make sure to use a non-toxic cleanser.
-Cleanser can also help remove glue and other buildup after the gluing process.
+A cleaner can also help remove glue and other buildups after the gluing process.

 3. Using high-quality glue will make sure that your joints are strong and durable.
 Make sure you follow the instructions on the packaging and apply it evenly across all surfaces.
 The glue should never be applied when it is too cold.